JacquesCarette/Notes/ModuleSystem.md

 are non-trivial isomorphisms between bits of knowledge that seem to belong in different places, no matter how one slices things up.
 [Some references for this would be nice, later.]

+Nevertheless, Agda's own documentation says:

+> This is done by organising the program in an hierarchical structure of modules
+> where each module contains a number of definitions and submodules.

 This doesn't mean we have to abandon hierarchies!
 It merely means that the hierarchy should not be taken too seriously, and that other means to